 - such termination shall be without prejudice to any rights or remedies of either party which may have accrued up to the date of termination;

-- any pre-paid online credit units, offline dongle units or prepaid subscription fees remaining on your account shall expire and shall not be refunded; and
+- any pre-paid online credit units, meters, offline dongle units or prepaid subscription fees remaining on your account shall expire and shall not be refunded; and

 - all sums owing pursuant to the Contract shall become due.

 - If you terminate the Contract in the absence of any default by us, you shall pay us the cancellation charges specified in the schedules or if none are specified, a reasonable allocation of our fees based on the percentage of work completed by us up to the date of termination.

 Each right or remedy of a party under the Contract is without prejudice to any other right or remedy whether under the Contract or not.

 If any provision (or part of any provision) of the Contract is found by any court or tribunal to be void or unenforceable, that provision or part provision shall be deleted and the validity and enforceability of the other provisions shall continue in full force.
 If any invalid or illegal provision of the Contract would be valid, enforceable and legal if some part of it were deleted, the provision shall apply with the minimum changes to make it valid, enforceable and legal.